Normal sub-Riemannian geodesics related to filtrations of Lie algebras: Relation with sub-Riemannian Manakov's metrics

 The corresponding normal sub-Riemanian geodesic flow, in the right-invariant formulation, was thoroughly examined in~\cite{BAB}.
 It is related to an optimal problem of a rubber ball rolling over a hyperplane. \end{example}

 The Manakov sub-Riemannain metric given in Example~\ref{bloch} is well defined if some parameters $a_i$ are mutually equal.
 In particular, it fits into the chain of subalgebras construction for $a_1\ne a_2=\dots=a_n$.
 Thus, it is interesting to consider matrixes $\mathbf a$ with multiple eigenvalues.
-In~\cite{DGJ2009} we referred to the corresponding systems as singular Manakov flows.
+In~\cite{DGJ2009}, the authors refer to the corresponding systems as singular Manakov flows.

 The construction used in~\cite{DGJ2009} can be easily adapted to sub-Riemannian structures.
 Suppose that $a_1=\dots=a_{k_1}=\alpha_1,\dots,a_{n+1-k_r}=\dots=a_n=\alpha_r$, $k_1+k_2+\dots+k_r=n$, $\alpha_i\ne\alpha_j$, $i\ne j$, such that